JOURNAL SUBMISSIONS GUIDELINES

 As long as the email is neatly and legibly presented, we are mostly not concerned about the format of the submission.
 The actual literature is best submitted in an attachment.
+Please do not place extra spaces between your paragraphs.

 Please send work according to one of the following themes, and be aware that publication will likely be delayed for quite a while due to internal issues at Acad Lit.